portainer/portainer-docs/docs/v2.0-be/users/viewer.md

 ## Viewing Access

-To see what access had a user, do a click in <b>Roles</b>, in <b>Effective access viewer</b> you will see a dropdown menu, pick the user from there and you will see what permissions and where that role was granted to that user.
+To see what access a user has, click <b>Roles</b>, in <b>Effective access viewer</b> you will see a dropdown menu, pick the user from there and you will see what permissions and where that role was granted to that user.

 ![role](assets/roles1.png)